danpovey/torch_iterative_sampling/torch_sampling/NOTES.md

  # Some notes on knowledge-bank lookup

+[Caution: this NOTES.md is slightly out of date, but still useful in explaining the basic principles.
+We make reference in this NOTES.md to doing two sequential sampling operations, first from the indiviudal distributions and then from the product of the 1st samples.
+In the end we realized that this is not optimal;
+what we implemented in sampling_ref.py is based on doing a single sampling operation, from a joint distribution that's the product of discrete distributions.
+The same basic principles apply but it gets a little more complicated.
+It is all documented in the code though]

 This is a sampling operation intended for use in an efficient "knowledge-bank lookup" operation for neural nets.
 The knowledge bank is part of the neural net's parameters; we avoid using the term "memory" because "memory" generally